 Property, plant and equipment are recorded at cost.
 Expenditures for major improvements that extend the lives of property and equipment are capitalized while minor replacements, maintenance and repairs are charged to operations as incurred.
 Disposals are removed at cost less accumulated depreciation with any resulting gain or loss reflected in operations.
 Depreciation is provided using the straight-line method over the estimated useful lives of individual items.
-Depreciation expense was \$264 million, \$302 million, and \$355 million for the years ended December 31, 2021, 2020 and 2019, respectively.
+Depreciation expense was \$250 million, \$264 million, and \$302 million for the years ended December 31, 2022, 2021 and 2020, respectively.
 The estimated useful lives of the major classes of property, plant and equipment are included in Note 5 to the consolidated financial statements.

 We record impairment losses on long-lived assets used in operations when events and circumstances indicate that the assets are impaired and the undiscounted cash flows estimated to be generated by those assets are less than the carrying amount of those assets.
 The carrying value of assets used in operations that are not recoverable is reduced to fair value if lower than carrying value.
 In determining the fair market value of the assets, we consider market trends and recent transactions involving sales of similar assets, or when not available, discounted cash flow analysis.
-Impairments of plant, property and equipment were \$262 million and \$252 million for the years ended December 31, 2020 and 2019, respectively.
+Impairments of plant, property and equipment were \$262 million for the year ended December 31, 2020.